Testate succession in South African law: Amendment by testator

 Section 2(1)(b) of the Wills Act, 1953 states that all the requirements for the execution of a valid will are required also for the execution of a valid amendment.
-There is a rebuttable presumption in section 2(2) of the Wills Act, 1953 that any amendment to a will took place after the execution of the will.
+There is a rebuttable presumption in section 2(2) of the Wills Act, 1953 that any amendment to a will take place after the execution of the will.

 In all instances where an amendment is identified in the presence of a commissioner, the certificate must be made as soon as possible after the amendment has been identified.
 If the testator dies after the amendment is identified, but before the commissioner has made the certificate, the commissioner must as soon as possible thereafter make the certificate.

 Rectification by court

-It is important to note the distinction between rectification and alteration:
+The distinction between rectification and alteration: